giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 V2X, or IoT, require bringing compute closer to the edge in order to meet strict bandwidth, latency, and jitter requirements.
-While this virtualization process can resemble the path taken by the main cloud providers
+While this deployment process resembles the path taken by the main cloud providers
 (notably, AWS, Facebook, Google and Microsoft) to deploy their large-scale datacenters, the edge presents a